Do Go On - 536 - FedEx Flight 705

 So some of it would just be instinct, I guess.

-And with warning alarms blaring, he executed a hair-raising approach to an alternative runway that had more room.
+to an alternative runway that had more room.

 And this turned out to be the right instinct.

-But Calloway started a struggle for a hammer for a third time.
+But Calloway started a struggle for a hammer for a third time,

 and this is when the airplane was less than 300 feet off the ground.